SUSTechBruce/Pintos-project2/Pintos_project2_report.md

 ```c
 struct semaphore is_load;
 ```
-- The current thread waits until the end of all processes
+- The current thread waits until the end of all processes.
 ```c
 int exit_status;
 ```